davidbrooks/responsif/README.md

 ## How Does it work?

-All you have to do is include the script (and a CSS file).
+All you have to do is include responsif.js and responsifjs.css.
 Seriously!

 When the script fires, or the page resizes, the classes on the body tag switch to either .responsive_desktop, .responsive_mobile, or .responsive_tablet.